olehyev138/diverst-devv/docs/devops/aws-account-structure.md

 We define additional groups & users, defined as follows:

-- _production_ - A production group is defined with admin level permissions inside our production accounts.
+- _EnvironmentAdmins_ - A _EnvironmentAdmins_ SSO group is defined with admin level permissions inside our environment accounts.
+Users added to this group are given manual access to the environment accounts.
 - _aws root admin_ -  A special shared SSO user who has access to everything.
 This is essentially the root user for SSO.
 Should never be logged in or accessed.

 _WIP - need to limit access, define other users_

 ### Cli authentication setup

-Additionally, we define a special group in the master/root account - `cli` & inside a IAM user - `cli-bot` - for allowing scripts & iac tools to authenticate.
+Additionally, we define a special group in the master/root account - `cli-users` & inside a IAM user - `cli-bot` - for allowing scripts & iac tools to authenticate.
 On each environment account setup, we create a cross account role inside the new environment account.
 Then we add a policy to `cli` allowing it to assume the role.

 We use AWS's STS `assume-role` with environment variables to easily allow us to do command line work.